Located in Piazza dell'Unità d'Italia, the new Despar Store is an homage to Trieste's neoclassic elegance.

 partner, head of projects

-Piero Corradin graduated from the Iuav Architecture School in Venice in 2002 and in the same year began working as an architect with ASA studio albanese.
+Piero Corradin graduated from the Iuav Architecture School in Venice in 2002 and in the same year began working as an architect in ASA studio albanese.
 Some of the most important projects Piero has worked on include the urban redevelopment of a quarter in Beijing to an OMA masterplan (2007), the new branch of Banca Popolare in Marostica (2006), the new headquarters of AFV Acciaierie Beltrame in Vicenza (2007), the bid for the new Exhibition Centre in Vicenza (2008), and the international bid “Recupero della cava di Mursia” on the island of Pantelleria (2010).
-In 2012 he took part in the Hybrid Tower project in Mestre (Venice), in 2016 in the Fope headquarter extension project (Vicenza) and in the design for the architectural layout of Verona's trolleybus system.
+In 2012 he took part in the Hybrid Tower project in Mestre (Venice), in 2016 in the Fope headquarter extension project (Vicenza) and in the Agrologic agro-food hub in Monselice.
 In 2008 he was tutor for PreVisioni, the international workshop on the future masterplan for Vicenza and at the 2009-2010 summer workshops of the Iuav Architecture School in Venice.
-Since 2014 Piero has been ASA studio albanese's Head of Projects and from 2020 he becomes partner of the studio.design manager Francesca Casara
+Since 2014 Piero has been ASA studio albanese's Head of Projects and from 2020 he becomes partner of the studiodesign manager Francesca Casara

 Francesca graduated from the Iuav in Venice and has been an architect since 2007.
 She joined ASA studio albanese in 2012 and has used her versatile talent on many projects, dealing with different-scale elements of projects (from masterplans to interior design), and in the different project phases, from the concept stage to the final implementation phase on site.
 Some of the projects she has worked on include the new Exhibition Centre in Vicenza, the Colli Berici Golf Club and the Hybrid Tower in Mestre.
 Before joining ASA studio albanese, from 2007 to 2011 she worked for the G&G architecture firm based in Padua, while working independently on numerous other projects.
 She loves travel, nature and animals.
 She has won many ski competitions and is a riding instructor, a sport she practises at a competitive level, specialising in show jumping.
 Francesca likes bubbles, but only in her wine, and her favourite pattern is animal prints.team Francesco Marangoni —